Friday, May 5, 2017

 • Confession To A Ministerial Priest Is Contrary To Biblical Teaching:

 -The "keys" represent the authority to proclaim the salvation of converts and the condemnation of sinners (Luke 10:16).
-The keys are knowledge of the Kingdom of God (Matthew 23:13; Luke 11:52).
-The door of salvation is opened to those who accept the message of the gospel, whereas the door of condemnation is opened to those who reject the salvific message of the gospel (Acts 14:27; Romans 1:16).
-This passage is definitely within the context of the Great Commission, which is defined as the mission of preaching of the gospel to the world through the enlightenment of the Holy Ghost (Matthew 28:16-20; Mark 16:14-18; Luke 24:45-49).
+They are knowledge of the kingdom of God (Matthew 23:13; Luke 11:52).
+The door of salvation is opened to those who accept the message of the gospel, whereas the door of condemnation is opened to those who reject it (Acts 14:27; Romans 1:16).
+John 20:23 occurs within the context of the great commission (Matthew 28:16-20; Mark 16:14-18; Luke 24:45-49).
+It uses more judicial language for the idea of sending disciples into the world to declare the message of salvation.

 -In the Book of Acts, converts such as Paul and Cornelius received the gift of the Holy Spirit.
-They rejoiced as a result of hearing the proclamation of eternal salvation.
-But notice how the Lord Jesus Christ instructed His original disciples to shake the dust off their feet when they encountered cities who rejected them for preaching the gospel message (Matthew 10:14-15; Mark 6:11; Acts 13:51).
+They rejoiced as a result of hearing the proclamation of eternal salvation from sin.
+However, note that Jesus instructed the original disciples to shake the dust off their feet when they encountered cities who rejected them for preaching the gospel (Matthew 10:14-15; Mark 6:11; Acts 13:51).
 This is a perfect way of applying the principle of "loosing," or announcing the condemnation of sinners.
 Today, we serve as ambassadors for Christ by performing the ministry of reconciliation through the preaching of the gospel and conversion of perishing souls (2 Corinthians 5:17-21).
 Christians have been authorized to declare the terms of forgiveness as provided by the gospel.
-John 20:23 is a more declarative or judicial way of sending the disciples into the world to declare the message of salvation.

 • Sins Have Been Forgiven Or Have Already Been Forgiven?: